dd32/td-gh-ex/readme.txt

 Arrival Me is a WordPress Theme,
 Copyright (C) 2019, WPoperation
 Arrival Me is distributed under the terms of the GNU GPL

+Arrival WordPress Theme,
+Copyright 2019 WPoperation
+Arrival is distributed under the terms of the GNU General Public License v3

 == Description ==